Abbotsford Slo-pitch League Rules

 Umpires will submit the results of each game to the designated statistician.

 Rules of Play

-- Men’s teams only: teams no longer need to bat everybody.
+- Men’s/Women’s: teams no longer need to bat everybody.
 Teams will present a line up card to the umpire before the game with any substitutions listed.